-- Normalization is the process of organizing the columns and tables to minimize redundancy [19] - Reduces dependencies - Prevents inconsistency across replicated information - Normally, reduces required storage space and speeds up updates - There are different normal forms with increasing requirements - INF: It follows our notion of a table. - No collections in the table.
-A primary key exists. - 2NF: No redundancy of data - i.e., entities of many-to-many relations are stored in separate tables - Every column must depend on each candidate key and not a subset - 3NF: Columns are not functional dependent to sth. else than a candidate key - 4NF: Do not store multiple relationships in one table

-• 4NF is a good choice for transactional data processing but not big data
+- Normalization: process of organizing tables to minimize redundancy[19] - Reduces dependencies within and across tables - Prevents inconsistency across replicated information - Normally, reduces required storage space and speeds up updates - There are different normal forms with increasing requirements - 1NF: It follows our notion of a table. - No collections in the table.
+A primary key exists. - 2NF: No redundancy of data - i.e., entities of many-to-many relations are stored in separate tables - Every column must depend on each candidate key and not a subset - 3NF: Columns are not functional dependent to sth. else than a candidate key - 4NF: Do not store multiple relationships in one table - 4NF is a good choice2 for transactional data processing but not big data